NanoSim/SOFT5/doc/manual/04_usecase1.md

-# Usecase 1.
+# Use Case 1.
 Coupling of REMARC and Ansys FLUENT

 In this usecase we demonstrate that data from atomic scale can be used in the generation of a FLUENT UDF utilizing offline coupling with